jchavanton/kam_load_balancing/README.md

 ### Congestion detection is done using average AVG (normal gateway latency) and EWMA EST (current gateway latency estimator)

-congestion_ms : The estimated congestion in ms is EST - AVG
+congestion_ms : The estimated congestion in ms is EST - AVG and always >= 0

 #### The reactivity when facing congestion can be tuned using the EWMA alpha
 A larger alpha will result in an estimator with a longer memory and slower reaction time